-The savings has been confirmed by a large number of customers using the the NucleoCounter® SP-100™, including Danish Pig Production (have been using the NucleoCounter® SP-100™ in every single station in Denmark for more than 10 years), Topigs Norsvin in Netherlands and Norway, PIC in U.K. and U.S., Carlo Genetics in Canada, GFS and NORT in Germany and CobiPorc in France – and many others.
+These savings have been confirmed by many customers who use the NucleoCounter® SP-100™, such as Danish Pig Production, who has used the instrument in every single station in Denmark for over 10 years.
+Other customers include Topigs Norsvin in the Netherlands and Norway, PIC in the UK and US, Carlo Genetics in Canada, GFS and NORT in Germany and CobiPorc in France.

-Picture 1 – Shows the variations when counting a single semen dose several times with a photometer or even with a CASA system.
+Graph 1 shows the variations when counting a single semen dose several times with a photometer or even with a CASA system.
 The target concentration in this example is 3 billion cells in a dose in average.
-The green box is the +/- 5% envelope around the average that you want to be inside of.
+The green box is the ± 5% coefficient of variation (CV) on the average that you want to be within for reproducible data generation.
 The red line at 2 billion cells is the lower threshold for fertility.
-The measurements (the red dots) varies significantly due to the variations from the photometer (or CASA system).
+The measurements (the red dots) vary significantly due to the variations from the photometer (or CASA system).

-Picture 2 – Shows the measurements (of the same dose) with the NucleoCounter® SP-100™ (the green dots).
-The CV for the SP-100™ is better than 3% and therefore the measurements are much more similar and within the green 5 % envelope.
+Graph 2 shows the measurements (of the same dose) with the NucleoCounter® SP-100™ (the green dots).
+The CV for the SP-100™ is lower than 3% and therefore, the measurements are much more similar and well within the green box indicating the 5% CV interval.

-Picture 3 and 4 – Shows that due to the much better repeatability for the NucleoCounter® SP-100™ the average number of cells contained in a dose can be reduced.
-In this example, the number of cells can be reduced to an average of 2,2 billion cells/dose – without risking to ship doses with less than 2 billion cells that would impair litter size.
+Graphs 3 and 4 show that due to the much better repeatability for the NucleoCounter® SP-100™ the average number of cells contained in a dose can be reduced.
+In this example, the number of cells can be reduced to an average of 2,2 billion cells/dose – without risking shipping doses with less than 2 billion cells that would impair litter size.